istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 target_release: 1.8.0
 ---

 At [Deutsche Telekom Pan-Net](https://pan-net.cloud/aboutus), we have embraced Istio as the umbrella to cover our services.
 Unfortunately, there are services which have not yet been migrated to Kubernetes, or cannot be.

 We can set Istio up as a proxy service for these upstream services.

-The reason for using Istio is that you can benefit from the service mesh capabilities like Authorization/Authentication, traceability, observability while your services stand as they are.
+This allows us to benefit from capabilities like authorization/authentication, traceability and observability, even while legacy services stand as they are.

-At the end of this article there is a hands-on exercise where you will simulate the scenario.
+At the end of this article there is a hands-on exercise where you can simulate the scenario.
 In the exercise, an upstream service hosted at [https://httpbin.org](https://httpbin.org) will be proxied by an Istio egress gateway.

 If you are familiar with Istio, one of the methods offered to connect to upstream services is through an [egress gateway](/docs/tasks/traffic-management/egress/egress-gateway/).